chalmersplasmatheory/FIKA/README.md

     - `omega_r_smilei_SI`

         Specifies the reference angular frequency from your Smilei simulation in the SI units.
-When running Smilei simulations, all the Smilei units are derived from the reference angular frequency.
+When running Smilei simulations, other Smilei units are derived from the reference angular frequency $omega_r$.
 Be aware that the parameter here requires the value of the reference frequency in the SI units!
-In the following example, the frequency is set to corresponding to 0.8 micron wavelength:
+In the following example, the frequency is set to 2354564459136066.5 rad/s corresponding to 0.8 micron wavelength:

         omega_r_smilei_SI = 2354564459136066.5

     - `dt_smilei_SI`

-        Specifies the PIC timestep used in your Smilei simulation (i.e. the timestep of the PIC loop).
-It is gain necessary to convert this value to the SI units!
+        Specifies the PIC timestep used in your Smilei simulation (i.e., the timestep of the PIC loop).
+It is necessary to convert this value to the SI units!
 In the following example, timestep is equal to 8.539240837072692e-17 s:

         dt_smilei_SI = 8.539240837072692e-17